 When the children don't suffer from hunger anymore, their learning capacity and later productivity increase.
 This is due to their increased health which affects their cognitive abilities.
-The return to hunger reduction in India is expected to be a 23% increase in the national income per capita11.
+The return to hunger reduction in India is expected to result in a 23% increase in national income per capita, yielding DKK 2,46111.
 This is based on a study from India evaluating different nutritional programmes.

-DKK 9,233
+DKK 10,701